GVanBT/Our-World/README.md

 The game uses a simple jump mechanic.
 # Collectibles
 The game uses a simple collectibles system using tags and collission detection to register pick ups.
+# Animations
+It includes basic animations for the player.